A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Auxiliary Processes and Color Schemes

-For this auxiliary process, at any time $t$, a white cup with a label $j$ contains the same particle as it initially does while a purple cup contains a yellow particle and a blue cup contains a red particle.
-Since the initial measure is a Bernoulli product measure, we can view white cups carrying independent "Bernoulli" particles: \begin{lemma} Consider the auxiliary process $\zeta_t$ with initial configuration $\eta_0 = (c_0, l_0,\xi_0)$ such that $c_0(i) = w, l_0(i)=i$ for all $i$, and $\xi_0$ is distributed according to a Bernoulli measure $\mu_\rho$.
+For this auxiliary process, the coloring of cups only occurs at site $1$ and at event times of $\mathcal{C}$ and $\mathcal{D}$.
+At any time $t$, a white cup with a label $j$ contains the same particle as it initially does.
+Since the initial measure is a Bernoulli product measure, we can view white cups corresponding to independent "Bernoulli" particles: \begin{lemma} Consider the auxiliary process $\zeta_t$ with the initial configuration $\eta_0 = (c_0, l_0,\xi_0)$ such that ${c_0(i) = w}$, ${l_0(i)=i}$ for all $i$, and $\xi_0$ is distributed according to the Bernoulli measure $\mu_\rho$.
 For any finite set $A \subset \mathbb{Z}_+$, and any $t\geq 0$,